kian0305/bendsql/docs/bendsql_docs.md

 INHERITED FLAGS
   --help   Show help for command
 LEARN MORE
-  Use 'bendsql <command> <subcommand> --help' for more information about a command.
+  Use 'bendsql cloud <command> <subcommand> --help' for more information about a command.
 ```

 ### Manage Stages